 Best know as the infamous headless horseman’s town, a tale written by a local, Washington Irving.
 Irving is now buried in the Sleepy Hollow cemetery.
 There are still claims of the sitings of the headless horseman in Sleepy Hollow.
 In the summer of 2005, a British ghost investigator, Dean James Maynard, called the area of Sleepy Hollow and Tarrytown “the most haunted place in the world.”

-Boston is a great place to visit in the fall anyway.
+Boston is a great place to visit in the fall, anyway.
 The changing colors make for a great place to visit.
 Many locations in the city are considered haunted.
 However, 2 locations in the city made the list of the 30 most haunted places in America.
 These 2 places are The House of the Seven Gables in Salem and the Lizzie Borden Bed and Breakfast Museum in Fall River.

-The House of the Seven Gables made the list because “Aside from its beautiful-yet-spooky facade, the house is surrounded by tales of paranormal activity and ghost sightings (all based on personal experiences of staff),” the publication wrote.
+The House of the Seven Gables made a list because “Aside from its beautiful-yet-spooky facade, the house is surrounded by tales of paranormal activity and ghost sightings (all based on personal experiences of staff),” the publication wrote.

-The Lizzie Borden Bed and Breakfast Museum was put on the list for many reasons including, “Guests and employees have reported all kinds of strange activity in the house, including weeping and footstep sounds, an apparition in Victorian-era clothing wandering the halls, doors opening and closing, and muffled conversations coming from vacant rooms,” CNT wrote.
+The Lizzie Borden Bed and Breakfast Museum was put on the list for many reasons, including, “Guests and employees have reported all kinds of strange activity in the house, including weeping and footstep sounds, an apparition in Victorian-era clothing wandering the halls, doors opening and closing, and muffled conversations coming from vacant rooms,” CNT wrote.

 Savannah is almost always included on the list of the spookiest or haunted cities.
-Savannah.com put together a list of the reasons why Savannah seems to always make these lists and a “ few of the most chilling reasons Savannah’s supernatural side makes it one of the most haunting cities in the United States”
+Savannah.com put together a list of the reasons why Savannah seems always to make these lists and a “ few of the most chilling reasons Savannah’s supernatural side makes it one of the most haunting cities in the United States.”

 - Bloody battles – numerous battles have taken place in the city, and with those come many deaths.

 - Deadly diseases- Many believe victims of the 1820 Yellow Fever epidemic are bound to this earthly realm.
-In 1820, this disease decimated a tenth of Savannah’s population and nine more epidemics followed.
+In 1820, this disease decimated a tenth of Savannah’s population, and nine more epidemics followed.

 These are just a few of the reasons Savannah seems to be a very spooky and haunted city.

 New Orleans’ French Quarter has a long history of being haunted.
 There are a couple of reasons people believe this area to be haunted.
 The first reason people believe the city to be haunted is due to all the lives lost during the Yellow Fever pandemic that plagued the city for almost 100 years.
-The other major reason the city is thought to be haunted is, all of the horrific events that took place over the years at The LaLaurie Mansion.
+The other major reason the city is thought to be haunted is all of the horrific events that took place over the years at The LaLaurie Mansion.